aosabook/500lines/image-filters/image-filters.markdown

 FFF5B7
 ```

-Hex colors are 6 characters long.
+Hex colors are six characters long.
 The first two are the red value, the second
 two the green value, and the third two the blue value.
 Sometimes there are an
 extra two characters which are the alpha value.
 In this case `FFFAC4` means: